Hair oiling is a very big topic in the natural hair community.

-The key to finding a great hair oil is to find one which not only penetrates the hair shaft, but also assists in preventing protein loss of the treated hair.
+A key to finding a great hair oil is to find one which not only penetrates the hair shaft but also assists in preventing protein loss of the treated hair.

 The oils were tested utilizing the Taguchi Design of Experimentation.

-Sunflower oil is a popular hair oil base because it's odorless at ambient temperatures and has non-freezing properties.
+Sunflower oil is a popular hair oil base because it's odorless at ambient temperatures.

-The findings clearly indicate the strong impact which coconut oil application has to hair, as compared to application of both sunflower and mineral oils.
+Scientific findings clearly indicate the strong impact which coconut oil has on hair.
+This is compared to sunflower and mineral oils.

 Mineral oil, being a hydrocarbon, has no affinity for proteins and therefore is not able to penetrate the hair.